Gun laws in the District of Columbia: Ammunition

 An individual may not possess ammunition without also holding a valid firearms registration.
 Until May 2012, registrants were limited to possessing ammunition of the caliber of their registered weapon only.
 The ammunition laws in DC were relaxed in May 2012 and valid registration holders may now purchase and transport ammunition of any caliber excepting 50BMG (50 BMG weapons are prohibited in DC) and protective armor penetration ammunition.
 Interstate sale and shipment of ammunition to valid registration holders is legal.
 In DC, as in jurisdictions such as Massachusetts, any usable constituent part of ammunition is considered ammunition.
 E.g. Expended center-fire casings capable of being reloaded are ammunition under current DC police interpretation.

+Air guns

+It is not lawful for any person to carry or have in his or her possession outside any building in the District an air rifle, air gun, air pistol, B-B gun, spring gun, blowgun, bowgun, or any similar type gun.

 History

 In June 1976, eighteen months after Congress established home rule for the District, the D.C.
 Council voted 12 to 1 to restrict city residents from acquiring handguns.
 Congress attempted to block this in September 1976 but failed.

 In February 2003, D.C. was sued in Parker v.
 District of Columbia for the ban on keeping guns at home.
 This case eventually morphed into the District of Columbia v.
 Heller case.
 In 2007, the D.C.
 Circuit Court of Appeals found the law unconstitutional.
 The Supreme Court agreed to hear the case.
 On June 26, 2008, it ruled the law unconstitutional.

 Further challenges ensued in Heller II and Heller III.
 On October 4, 2011, the D.C.
 Circuit Court of Appeals, in Heller II, upheld D.C.'s registration requirements and ban on assault weapons and high capacity magazines.
 The case was sent back to the district court for further proceedings.
 The case returned to the appeals court as Heller III and on September 18, 2015, the court invalidated the following requirements: (1) re-registration of firearms every three years, (2) not being able to register more than one gun per month, (3) passing a written exam on D.C. gun laws before being allowed to register firearms, and (4) bringing firearms to the registration office for inspection at the time of registration.
 It also upheld the following requirements: (1) registration of long guns, (2) applicants personally appear at the Firearms Registration Office to be photographed and fingerprinted, (3) applicants view a one-hour gun safety training video in order to register a firearm (DC had, under pressure of the lawsuits, already substituted this free video for the prior $200 mandated live fire training course), and (4) registration and fingerprinting fees.